jawz101/ublockOrigin_wordpressWhitelist/README.md

 https://raw.githubusercontent.com/jawz101/ublockOrigin_wordpressWhitelist/master/my-ublock-static-filters_wordpressWhitelist.txt

-According to [some stats, Wordpress is used on approximately 35% of websites on the Internet](https://kinsta.com/wordpress-market-share/).
+According to [some stats, Wordpress is used on approximately 43% of websites on the Internet](https://kinsta.com/wordpress-market-share/).
 I noticed a lot of 3rd party code is allowed as it is installed 1st party as a plugin.
-Many of these served basic site functionality while many others were just revenue plugins and social sharing bloat.
+Few plugins serve basic site functionality and many others are just monetization, marketing, and social sharing bloat.
 Rather than pick what to block, this filter blocks all scripts from the /wp-content/plugins/ folder and whitelists those that fix basic site breakage as I encounter them.

 [65 WordPress Plugins That Slow Down Your Website (And How To Use GTmetrix To Find Your Slowest Loading Plugins)](https://onlinemediamasters.com/slow-wordpress-plugins/)